collabscore/documents/devdoc/services.md

  - Collection CollabScore can be consulted at http://neuma.huma-num.fr/rest/collections/all:collabscore/, or http://neuma.huma-num.fr/rest/collections/all/collabscore/
  - Its set of pscores is at http://neuma.huma-num.fr/rest/collections/all:collabscore/_opera/
- - A specific pscore such as ``dmos_ex1`` is accessible at: http://neuma.huma-num.fr/rest/collections/all:collabscore:dmos_ex1/ or http://neuma.huma-num.fr/rest/collections/all/collabscore/dmos_ex1/
+ - A specific pscore such as ``dmos_ex1``, in the sub-collection 'tests', is accessible either at: http://neuma.huma-num.fr/rest/collections/all:collabscore:tests:dmos_ex1/ or http://neuma.huma-num.fr/rest/collections/all/collabscore/tests:dmos_ex1/

 In this document, we document the set of web services useful to CollabScore.
 A Swagger interface with all services is available at http://neuma.huma-num.fr/rest/swagger/.